adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 The path is the route in the reciprocal space, defined by the high symmetry points.

-We use a specific format in the package that is describe in :ref:`user-guide_usage_key-concepts_kpath`.
+We use a specific format in the package that is described in :ref:`user-guide_usage_key-concepts_kpath`.

 .. doctest::